schwatter/ICantBelieveItsNotValetudo/README.md

 By default, the image data is published via MQTT to `mqtt.topicPrefix/mqtt.identifier/MapData/map` as a raw binary image.<br/>
 If `mqtt.publishAsBase64` is set to `true`, the image data will instead be published as base64-encoded string, which can be useful for OpenHAB.

+## Update

+- 0.1 - Added fixed clientId for fhem and a bit more npm doku